 Located only 25 miles southeast of Rochester, the scenic community of Canandaigua is known as “The Chosen Spot,” a Native American translation that holds true today.
-Nestled on the north end of Canandaigua Lake, the town is historic and scenic with a variety of locally owned shops, galleries, restaurants, and places to stay.
+Nestled on the north end of Canandaigua Lake, the town is historic and scenic with a variety of locally-owned shops, galleries, restaurants, and places to stay.
 There are plenty of outdoor spaces to rest and relax, with beautiful Canandaigua Lake providing a stunning place to enjoy swimming, boating, and fishing.

 The city of Canandaigua was at one time a Seneca village populated by inhabitants who fled the nearby Seneca village of Ganondagan, which was destroyed by the French in 1687.
 Settlers of European background started moving into the region in the late 1780s following the Phelps & Gorham Purchase.
 The Treaty of Canandaigua was signed here in 1794, establishing clearer land boundaries and more peaceful relations between citizens of the new country and the six nations of the Iroquois Confederacy.

-Today, the city of Canandaigua is best known for its tourism assets, thriving downtown business section, beautiful residential neighborhoods, agricultural assets and handsome summer cottages and lakeside cottages and summer homes.
+Today, the city of Canandaigua is best known for its tourism assets, thriving downtown business section, beautiful residential neighborhoods, agricultural assets, and handsome summer cottages and lakeside cottages and summer homes.

 The late Humphrey Bogart spent childhood summers on Canandaigua Lake, in a cottage near Seneca Point.

-Canandaigua was settled in 1789 by settlers from eastern New York and New England, officially became a town in 1791.
+Canandaigua was settled in 1789 by settlers from eastern New York and New England, and officially became a town in 1791.
 In 1815 the village of Canandaigua separated from the town and became its own entity, incorporating as a city in 1913.

 City of Canandaigua: 10,545 (2010 Census)